geodynamics/pylith/docs-sphinx/developer/contributing/workflow.md

 # Create a new branch from 'main', substituting appropriate names for
 # USERNAME and BRANCH.
 $ git checkout -b USERNAME/BRANCH

+# Examples
+$ git checkout -b saradeveloper/feature-powerlaw-rheology
+$ git checkout -b saradeveloper/fix-fault-output
 ```

 :::{tip}
 If you are implementing a feature that requires a significant amount of code development, we strongly recommend that you break the implementation into pieces that can each be tested, documented, and integrated into the PyLith `main` branch.
-Another appropriate alternative is to create a feature branch with additional branches for each of the small phases of the implementation that get merged into the feature branch.
+Another approach (equally valid) is to create a series of feature branches implementing the different phases that all get merged into the main feature branch; the main feature branch would then be merged into the `main` branch via a pull request.
 :::

 :::{tip}
 Feature branches are a great way to experiment with an implementation.
-You can create a feature branch and if you decide the implementation is headed in the wrong direction, you can simply create a new feature branch from your original starting point and delete the original feature branch.
+You can create a feature branch and if you decide the implementation is headed in the wrong direction, you can simply create a new feature branch from your original starting point and delete the bad feature branch.
 :::